Ikea Case Study- (Business Model)

 IKEA has a little known secret: the company is a non-profit

-Beside the vision and mission, the main motive of showing itself a non profit organization could be seem as business driven.
+Besides the vision and mission, the main motive of showing itself a non

 IKEA employs about 135,000 people.
-Because of tax rules for non-profits, IKEA pays about 33 times less taxes than their for-profit competitors.
+Because of tax rules for non-

 Money is not trapped inside Ikea’s foundation.